 6 creative Real Estate Direct Mail Campaign Ideas to Win New Clients Without Breaking the Bank

-This is true because stats show that it produces an ROI of 29% and a 5.3% response rate.
+Stats show that direct mail produces an ROI of 29% and a 5.3% response rate.
 Better than email, paid search, and social media?
 Yes.

-Four in ten Americans enjoy checking their mailboxes.
-A personalized direct mail, accompanied by a reward incentive can yield up to 35% response rate.
+- Four in ten Americans enjoy checking their mailboxes.
+A personalized direct mail, accompanied by a reward incentive, can produce a response rate of up to 35%.
 Direct mail has a big impact because it offers a tangible experience for the customer.

-Direct mail is one of the best ways to nurture existing leads and customers.
-You probably do not know that the probability of selling to an existing customer is 60-70% vs the probability of selling to a new customer, which is 5-20%.
-This means that existing leads and clients are valuable to your business.
-You can use direct mail to keep your brand top-of-mind with customers and make existing leads eager to connect with you.
-USPS reports that the average response rate for direct mail pieces sent to former customers of a given brand is 18.4%.
+- Direct mail is one of the best ways to nurture existing leads and customers.
+The probability of selling to an existing customer is 60-70% vs the probability of selling to a new customer, which is 5-20%.
+You can use direct mail to keep your brand top-of-mind with past customers and prospects through retargeting.

 Real estate direct mail campaign ideas

-Again coming back to retargeting.
-You can boost conversions on your digital marketing ads by complementing with a direct mail strategy.
+Again returning to retargeting.
+You can boost conversions on your digital marketing ads by supplementing with a direct mail strategy.
 According to Nonprofit PRO, direct mail with digital ads yield a 28% higher conversion rate.
 For example, when a prospect who visited your site or landing page gets one of your postcards in the box, they would be more inclined to keep it.

 Have a beautiful listing that prospects would like?
 Create a colorful flyer featuring attractive images of your listing.
 Full page flyers allow for more imagery and a better sense of space.
 Plus a well-designed large sized print is prone to get people’s attention.

-These kind of listings are a form of social proof.
-When you display your just sold listings in the area, someone looking to list is convinced you have market experience and they’d be more inclined to list with you.
+These are a form of social proof.
+When you display your just sold listings in the area, someone looking to sell is persuaded you have market experience and they’d be more inclined to list with you.

 Former clients represent referral opportunities.
 Ensure to keep your brand top of mind with them.
-Nielsen’s American Express 2017 Customer Barometer says that a customer will tell 11 people about a good experience.
-Reaching out to previous clients on important dates like birthdays, anniversaries and holidays is sure to make a good impression in a non-salesy way.
+Reaching out to previous clients on birthdays and holidays is sure to make a good impression in a non-salesy way.

+You can configure your CRM to remind you of these dates.
+Then send them a personalized card.
+Most of your past clients will appreciate this.
 After a sale or purchase, you should also consider sending out a personalized letter with a customized “thank you for your business postcard”.
-Handwritten letters of gratitude make a great impression.
-Plus, they are unique.
+Handwritten letters of gratitude make a great impression because they are unique.

 Potential clients want a realtor who can supply them with relevant information.
-An easy way to catch their eye would be creating and sending out market reports.
+An easy way to get their attention would be creating and sending out market reports.
 You can give information about homes selling in the market, median prices and average days on the market.
 You can also outline tips that can get their home sold fast or for more money.

 You can increase attendance at your open houses by creating formal real estate mailers to send out to your leads in the area.
-The invitation should feel personal, containing the name and address of your prospect.
-Invitations are a distinct way of making people feel important.
+The invitation must be personal, containing the name and address of your prospect.
+Invitations are a great way to make people feel important.
 You can also send out invitations to a community event or seminar you’re hosting.
 Don’t forget to make your invitation personal.

 Keep your message short and simple.
-You don’t want to bore readers or your mail ends up in the thrash fast.
-Hence, use more colorful pictures instead of crowding the space with text.
-Succinct and direct copy works best because it doesn’t bombard your prospect with much information.
-If you’ll be sending out reports, use more of charts and stats to display your market authority.
+You don’t want to bore readers or your mail winds up in the thrash fast.
+Hence, use more colorful pictures instead of swarming the space with content.
+Concise and direct copy works best because it doesn’t bombard your prospect with much information.
+If you’ll be sending out reports, use more of charts and stats to display market expertise.